 The paperclip lockpick is a cliché in countless movies, and while they normally get lockpicking completely wrong, paperclips can be relied on to craft reasonably good lockpicks.

 Paperclips bend incredibly easily yet can hold their shape well enough to function as a pick to an impressive level.
 All you need to do is straighten out a portion of the paperclip then create the shape of your tip.Hook picks and rake picks typically work best because of their relatively simple shape, however, these two styles are incredibly versatile that can handle most locks you will likely face.

 This is normally as far as most lockpicking in movies will go to, creating only the lock pick and ignoring a means to rotate to core.
 Tension wrenches are also required for lockpicking and can be made from paperclips by folding the paperclip against itself and then placing a hook in the end.

 While possible to make a paperclip tension wrench, they can be improvised with much more effectiveness using other common items such as pen clips or bobby pins.
 As these materials are thicker than the tension wrenches produced using a paperclip and offer much better control over the lock’s rotation.

 A paperclip and bobby pin lockpick set will struggle against high-end locks with security pins but can be an extremely effective attack on cheaper Master Locks, and with their small size conceal in almost any kit making them a great addition.

 Another great source of material you can use to make lockpicks out of can be found in almost any car wiper blade.
-Modern wipers use a steel, contained within the rubber wiper to reinforce the blade, that can be removed with relative ease.
+Modern wipers use steel, contained within the rubber wiper to reinforce the blade, which can be removed with relative ease.